-University of Alberta Summer Music Academy (formerly EIAM) is a unique experience in Western Canada for young saxophonists, offering the chance to study music with four artists who create and collaborate throughout the world.
+The Edmonton International Academy of Music is a unique experience in Western Canada for young saxophonists, offering the chance to study music with four artists who create and collaborate throughout the world.
 Marie-Bernadette Charrier, Marie-Chantal Leclair, Allison Balcetis, and Sandra Joy Friesen bring their unique perspectives and years of teaching experience for students to learn from all in one place.
 Future iterations will include other instruments and feature other professors from the department of music at the University of Alberta.

 Curto-Circuito is a series of summer workshops, masterclasses, and concerts for young composers at the Universities of São Paulo and Campinas, co-created with composer André Mestre.
 From these courses and collaborations, our first year produced 13 world premieres of student works and 3 premieres of professors’ works.
 In 2015 Curto-Circuito expanded with the addition of pianist, Roger Admiral.
 Maintaining our “music laboratory” where composers are free to explore the limits of the saxophone and the piano either in duet or solo, composers were challenged to improvise and work “in real time” with sound.

-Since 2010 I have served on the board of New Music Edmonton, a concert society producing events based around contemporary sonic arts.
+I am the current President of New Music Edmonton, a concert society producing events based around contemporary sonic arts.
 In 2015 NME celebrated its 30th anniversary and 5th anniversary of its annual festival, Now Hear This.
-I also perform in NME's house ensemble, Violet Collective.